 Panel 5 OPEN CALL for Asian American Literary Studies

 We invite proposals on any aspect of Asian American literature and culture.
 Our aim is to provide a forum for new and innovative work in Asian American literary studies.

-Please email your proposal (max.
-250 words) and a brief CV (max.
-500 words) to Caroline Hong at email@example.com by Monday, January 14, 2019.
+Please email a proposal (max.
+250 words) and a brief CV to Caroline Hong (email@example.com) by Friday, January 10, 2020.
 Please be sure to mention any technological needs for your presentation.